strimzi/proposals/056-zk-kraft-migration.md

 #### Phase 1: Provisioning the KRaft controller quorum

-Starting from a `NoMigration` (or null) state (as per `Kafka.status.migrationState` field), the user applies the `strimzi.io/kraft-migration: true` on the `Kafka` custom resource to make the operator aware of the migration "intention".
+Starting from a `NoMigration` (or null) state (as per `strimzi.io/kraft-migration-state` annotation), the user applies the `strimzi.io/run-kraft-migration: true` on the `Kafka` custom resource to make the operator aware of the migration "intention".
 The FSM moves to a `WaitControllersInMigration` state where the operator expects the user to create the KRaft controllers pool.
 The user creates the `KafkaNodePool` custom resource containing the definition of the KRaft controllers which are going to replace the ZooKeeper nodes.
 These controllers need to be deployed in "migration mode", so the `KafkaNodePool` custom resource has to be annotated with `strimzi.io/kraft-migration: dual`.